alexstroukov/slex-store/readme.md

 &darr;

-`MIDDLEWARE` - they are then passed through middleware where side effects can be triggered based in the current state and the action `(dispatch, getState, action) => action | void`
+`MIDDLEWARE` - they are then passed through middleware where side effects can be triggered based in the current state and the action `(dispatch, getState, action) => action | void`.
+Middleware can swallow or modify actions before they make it to reducers or to the next registered middleware in the list.

 &darr;